Man dies from injuries suffered in Mesopotamia ATV crash

-MESOPOTAMIA, Ohio (WKBN) – A man who crashed the ATV he was driving last week in Mesopotamia has died.
+MESOPOTAMIA, Ohio (WYTV) – A man who crashed the ATV he was driving last week in Mesopotamia has died.

 Troopers say 18-year-old William Byler died from injuries he sustained in the Oct.
 13 crash.